 Ganga Aarti in Rishikesh | The Ganges River, Ghats and Aarti

 Ganga Aarti in Rishikesh is a special prayer event that happens every evening by the holy Ganges River.
 Rishikesh itself is a very spiritual place, located at the bottom of the Himalayas.
 Many people come here to find peace and visit the religious centers.
 The Ganga Aarti is a beautiful ceremony where priests sing, light lamps, and pray to the river, which they see as a goddess.
-This event is a powerful and moving experience for everyone who attends, making it a key spiritual practice in Rishikesh.
+This event is a powerful and moving experience for everyone who attends, making it a key spiritual practice in Rishikesh, Uttarakhand.

-Table of Content
+Table of Contents

 - The Ganges River